imbus/robotframework-debuglibrary/readme.md

         # some else...
         ${count} =  Get Element Count  name:div_name

-The test case will be executed until `Debug`, then the interavtive shell will be opened.
+The test case will be executed until `Debug`, then the interactive shell will be opened.
 You can evaluate different expressions in the shell.
 When you exit the shell, the test steps in the test case after `Debug` are executed.

 Or you can run it standalone as a RobotFramework shell.
-To start type `irobot`:
+To start, type `irobot`:

 ![irobot](res\irobot.png)

 ### Overview of commands

-Use `help` to show possible commands:
+Use `help` to view possible commands:

 ![help](res\help_image.png)

-Use `exit`, `EOF` or keys `Ctrl+D` to exit the interactive shell.
+Use `exit` or keys `Ctrl+D` to exit the interactive shell.

 Use key `Arrow Right` to autocomplete keywords.

-To import library use  `Library    <lib_name>`.
+To import library, use  `Library    <lib_name>`.
 The command `libs` lists the imported and built.in libraries and `libs -s` lists the libraries with source:

 ![help library](res/libs_image.png)